luigipacheco/animaquina/USER-README.md

 3. Add a **Geometry Attribute** node, choose the toolpath object and attribute, **untick "All Elements"**, and wire the Index output into its Index socket.
 4. Wire the result into an **MQTT PUB** node.

-One index drives any number of attributes — add another Geometry Attribute + PUB pair per attribute.
-Gate the PUB with the index node's **Running** output so nothing is published while idle.
-Enable **Announce as FabNode** on the PhyNodes connection and Blender appears in FabFlow as a `fab-blender` node with each topic as a port.
-See the PhyNodes README for the full walkthrough.
+One index drives any number of attributes — add another Geometry Attribute + PUB pair per attribute. **Running includes simulation**.
+A PhyNodes Switch selects a fallback value, which is still published; it does not disable PUB.
+PUB currently has no dedicated enable input.
+To stop publishing, disable the graph or disconnect the relevant connection, and separately arrange the device's off command or configured hold.
+Enable **Announce as FabNode** to expose Blender's topics in FabFlow.
+See the PhyNodes README for current limits.

 ### Write Point Index — progress from an exported program